dmil/example-charts/README.md

-# example-project
+# example-charts

-This is an example project.
+This is an example of two charts published on the same page.

 It is published on the master branch here: https://dmil.github.io/example-project/